Sterling Construction Company, Inc.

 All Board and committee meeting materials that relate to items on the agenda are to be distributed at least two business days in advance of the meeting, except in special circumstances.

-At all regularly-scheduled Board and committee meetings, management is to be available to report on agenda items as requested by the Chairman and committee chairs.
+At all regularly-scheduled Board and committee meetings, management is to be available to report on agenda items as requested by the Chairman of the Board and committee chairs.

 The Board determines the number of members of each committee, with a required minimum of three members for each standing committee.

-The Board elects all members of all committees and may remove one or more of them at any time.
+The Board, upon recommendation of the Corporate Governance and Nominating Committee, elects all members of all committees, including the chairman of each committee, and may remove one or more of them at any time.

 The chairs of the standing committees of the Board report on a regular basis to the full Board on the proceedings and deliberations of their committees, and make recommendations to the Board on committee matters requiring the approval of the full Board.

-The Corporate Governance & Nominating Committee, working with the chairs of the committees, is responsible for providing an orientation program to new directors, including materials and other assistance when they join the Board.
+The Corporate Governance and Nominating Committee, working with the chairs of the relevant committees, is responsible for providing an orientation program to new directors, including materials and other assistance when they join the Board.

 The Board believes that on-going education is important for maintaining an effective Board.
 Accordingly, directors are expected to attend at least one continuing education program a year that relates to service on a board of directors or on a board committee, and to report to the other directors on any insights gained from the program.